-OCV designed the offices of attorneys Raphael & Marcus, located in the historic Fred F. French building on 5th Avenue and 45th Street in Manhattan.
+OCV designed the law offices of attorneys Raphael & Marcus.
+This stately legal office was located in the historic Fred F. French building on 5th Avenue and 45th Street in Manhattan.

-OCV’s design for this mixed use New York City Landmarks Preservation Commission SoHo loft building modernized and transformed the rundown existing lobby to striking effect.
+OCV’s design for this mixed use New York City Landmarks Preservation Commission loft building on Lafayette Street modernized and transformed the rundown lobby to striking effect.

 This stretch of four historic commercial storefronts on the corner of Bleecker and Christopher Streets in the West Village received a Landmarks Preservation approved historic renovation with interior reconfiguration.